ponylang/ponyc/README.md

 make.bat configure
 ```

-(You only need to run this the first time you build the project.)
+(You only need to run `make.bat configure` the first time you build the project.)

 ```
 make.bat build test